UweRaabe/REST-Json-Helpers/README.md

 # REST-JSon-Helpers

-Some helpers for serializing objects to Json and back using the standrad Delphi library.
+Some helpers for serializing objects to Json and back using the standard Delphi library.